 Brand Positioning

-For example, Volvo stands for safe cars, Mercedes for reliable luxury, and Tesla for sustainable vehicles with a certain image factor.
+For example, Volvo stands for safety, Mercedes for reliable luxury, and Tesla for sustainable status symbols.

 The act of designing the company’s offering and image to occupy a distinctive place in the mind of the target market.